SySS-Research/hashcathelper/README.md

 $ hashcathelper analytics -H hashes.txt -A hashes.txt.out -f json -o hashes.json
 ```

-If secretsdump was run with `-user-status`, inactive accounts are
+If secretsdump was run with `-user-status`, deactivated accounts are
 automatically disregarded.
 Computer accounts (those that end on `$`) are
 also disregarded.
 You can restrict analysis to a group of accounts by
 passing another file with `-F`.
 That file needs to contain one account name